0xm0t0k0/0xm0t0k0.github.io/_posts/2025-11-01-welcome-to-the-lab.md

 # 0xm0t0k0

-You’ve entered **my Cryptography & CS Lab**, where I test algorithms, break ciphers, and occasionally write obscure theoretical art papers about the **art** of solving puzzles in any shape or form.
+You’ve entered **my Cryptography & CS Lab**, where I test algorithms, break ciphers, and occasionally write obscure theoretical art papers about the **art of solving puzzles, knowing things deeply and staying curious**.

 Future posts will dive into:
-- Fine Arts & Hacking
+- CTF Writeups on Cryptography (& other interesting stuff)
 - Solving CryptoHacks Challenges
-- Understanding Cryptography Deeply
+- Analyzing Cryptography in Code, Math and Implementing solutions as well as breaking them
 - Implementing DSA in multiple languages
 - Anything else that sparks my interest :3
+- Digital Art & The Intersection of Hacking the Network of Art